-The terms and conditions of a term life insurance policy can be supplemented with riders.
+The terms and conditions of a term life insurance policy can be supplemented with riders (also known as endorsements).
 These increase your level of protection should unexpected issues or conditions arise.

 Common riders, like the term conversion rider, are generally already included as part of a term life insurance policy.
 Other riders may be added for an additional cost:

 - Accelerated death benefit: This allows you to use some of your death benefit while you’re still alive to cover qualifying expenses pertaining to a critical illness.
 Many policies may already include this rider.

 - Critical illness riders: Similar to the accelerated death benefit, critical illness riders help you pay for medical expenses while you’re living.
 Coverage for chronic illness and long-term care can be added to your policy in anticipation of these situations.
 If you become disabled, a waiver of premium for disability rider will waive your premiums.